Azure/autorest.python/docs/customizations.md

 The main flow of the `_patch.py` file will be:

 1. Import the generated object you wish to override.
-Generated objects will have the suffix `Generated`
 2. Inherit from the generated object, and override its behavior with your desired code functionality
 3. Include the name of your customized object in the `__all__` of the `_patch.py` file